 We write the year 2000.
 This was the time when the world awoke to the Y2K disaster that did not happen, even if it was widely hyped.
-Christ did not return to this mortal coil neither, nor the devil for that matter.
+Christ did not return to this mortal coil either, nor the devil for that matter.
 No earthquakes to speak of, the Earth did not break up and no major asteroids hit the blue planet.
 A non-event after all these predictions, Nostradamus be damned.

-In the meantime, Rotting Christ prepared to release their 6th full length album Khronos just around the time the Gary Bauer controversy erupted.
-The then US Republican Presidential wannabe candidate made his now famous allegations about homosexuality and a lack of Catholicism in relation to the band.
+In the meantime, Rotting Christ prepared to release their 6th full-length album Khronos just around the time the Gary Bauer controversy erupted.
+The then US Republican Presidential wannabe candidate made his now-famous allegations about homosexuality and a lack of Catholicism in relation to the band.
 Once the album did release in the unholy year of the Dark Lord 2000, all was said and done.

 Whilst the first three tracks are great to listen to, the real grinder comes with the excellent Aeternus.
-The (official) lyrics are great too, but the whispered ones just before the actual chant starts take the cake.
+The (official) lyrics are great too, but the whispered ones just before the actual chant start to take the cake.
 Just savor this one: “Our addiction is [the or our] evil, the propensity of this evil lies in the weakness before it…”.

 All these shenanigans aside, the overall sound on Khronos features a more modern, faster flavor with a better flow.
 Faster and modern is not necessarily good for a stellar Black Metal album, though.
 But flow for sure is, just look at masterpieces like Litourgyia from Batushka.

-And it is a mighty track list.
+And it is a mighty tracklist.
 In a way, it can, but the somewhat simple song structures and a couple of apparent duds pull the album down some.
-Let me just mention Lucifer over London, which isn’t even good filler material.
+Let me just mention Lucifer over London (cover – Current 93), which isn’t even good filler material.
 It is just bad.

 In all, Khronos did not get my juices flowing the way Triarchy of the Lost Lovers could.
-The Greeks however still punched out a solid Black Metal album that should be worthy of your time.
-Rotting Christ managed to morph the gothic undercurrents of former albums into a more aggressive, faster Black Metal style, yet still reminiscent of a rougher past.
+The Greeks however still punched out a solid Black and Extreme Metal album that should be worthy of your time.
+Rotting Christ managed to morph the Gothic undercurrents of former albums into a more aggressive, faster Extreme Metal style, yet still reminiscent of a rougher past.